Museum Exhibit Labels Can Elevate Vintage Luggage into Modern Art

 Image Transfers had the opportunity to work with the Digital Dept at Rose Brand on one of the world’s most famous monogrammed luggage designers for their New York City museum exhibit.

 The quality of these interpretive labels can be seen throughout the galleries, providing museum visitors with heaps of information about the luxury brand and the many uses of its products.
-The project was large, as the exhibit sprawls across three large floors of a historical landmark building.
+The project was large, as the exhibit sprawls across three large floors of a historic landmark building.

 Perfect for fashion historians and fans alike, the exhibit brings the past and present together with the gallery exhibit labels.

 Image Transfers creates custom, dry, rub-on transfers in less than 24 hours.
 Made for easy application, our beautiful transfers are created with superb quality.
 As a company, Image Transfers makes custom dry transfers that can completely transform an art gallery or museum space.

 Beautiful art is a must, but it doesn’t become museum-quality until an exhibit label is added to the work.
 This allows the observer to draw their own conclusions from what they read on the museum label.
 Without such detailed information applied to the wall of the art exhibit, viewers may not gain a full understanding of the beauty that the artist or designer attempted to convey.